bakercp/ofx/README.md

 ## Compatibility

-**Currently NOT Compatible with < 0.10.0, thus we have no stable branch as noted below.**

-~~The `stable` branch of this repository is meant to be compatible with the openFrameworks [stable branch](https://github.com/openframeworks/openFrameworks/tree/stable), which corresponds to the latest official openFrameworks release.~~
+The `stable` branch of this repository is meant to be compatible with the openFrameworks [stable branch](https://github.com/openframeworks/openFrameworks/tree/stable), which corresponds to the latest official openFrameworks release.

 The `master` branch of this repository is meant to be compatible with the openFrameworks [master branch](https://github.com/openframeworks/openFrameworks/tree/master).